Exact results on high-dimensional linear regression via statistical physics

-\textit{Introduction}\textendash The advent of modern high-dimensional data poses a significant challenge to statistical inference.
+The advent of modern high-dimensional data poses a significant challenge to statistical inference.
 The latter is understood well in the conventional regime of growing sample size with constant dimension.
 For high-dimensional data, where the dimension is of the same order as the sample size, the foundations of inference methods are still fragile, and even the simplest scenario of linear regression \cite{Rencher2008} has to be revised \cite{Huber2009}.
 The study of linear regression (LR) in the high-dimensional regime has recently attracted significant attention in the mathematics \cite{Bayati2011, Karoui2013, Karoui2016, Wainwright2019} and statistical physics communities \cite{Advani2016, Barbier2019, Coolen2020}.
 The statistical physics framework is naturally suited to deal with high-dimensional data.

 While the connection between statistical physics and information theory was established a while ago by Jaynes \cite{Jaynes1957}, the approach has more recently been extended also to information processing \cite{Nishimori2001} and machine learning \cite{Bishop2006}.
 In the statistical physics framework, the free energy encodes statistical properties of inference, akin to cumulant generating functions in statistics, but its direct computation via high-dimensional integrals is often difficult.
 This led to the development of several non-rigorous methods, such as the mean-field approximation, the replica trick and the cavity method \cite{Mezard1987}.
 Message passing in particular, which can be seen as algorithmic implementation of the latter~\cite{Mezard2009}, has emerged as an efficient analysis tool for statistical inference in high dimensions~\cite{Donoho2016, Gerbelot2020, Barbier2020}.